 Use editing software

 For your best shots, get them across to your computer and use this to edit and post-process your images.
-Editing brings up a new area of learning, and post-processing is very much as important as taking the initial shot, as your computer can enhance a good shot into a great shot.
+Editing brings up a new area of learning, and post-processing is just as important as taking the initial shot.

 These tips will make a difference to your outlook and help you produce better photos, but it’s also important to always take your camera with you wherever you go.